gapuchi/gapuchi.github.io/docs/notes/rust/13-functional-features.md

 `x` is now moved into the closure.
 The `println!` after will fail because x moved.
 It can be fixed by removing the `println!`.

 > `move` in the closure doesn't indicate anything specific to the param list it precedes.
 It is for the captures variables.
 May be a common misunderstanding due to its placement.

+Typically when defining functions, you can use `Fn` trait and the compiler will tell you if you need `FnMut` or `FnOnce`.